Reading time: 6 min.

 Tips for reducing hair transplant swelling

-The best way to promote healing and reduce hair transplant swelling is to follow your surgeon’s aftercare advice.
+The best way to aid in the healing process and reduce post-transplant swelling is to follow your surgeon’s aftercare advice.

 • Drink plenty of water during and after surgery — dehydration and lack of water can increase inflammation, so staying hydrated is important [6]

-• Sleep with your head raised at a 45° angle — this encourage fluid drainage and prevents you from dislodging your hair grafts when you sleep
+• Sleep with your head raised at a 45° angle — this encourages fluid drainage and prevents you from dislodging your hair grafts when you sleep.

 • Don’t take ibuprofen — ibuprofen and other non-steroidal anti-inflammatory drugs can make you retain water and increase swelling around your forehead, so take paracetamol to manage any pain instead [7].